-Transfer of up to 22 hours credit is allowed toward the MA in Marriage, Couple, and Family Counseling program from accredited graduate schools (transfer credit is not allowed toward internship requirements).
+Up to 22 credit hours from another CACREP Accredited program can be transferred.
+Credits from Non-CACREP Accredited programs will only be considered as electives.
+Program directors will determine the number of transferable credits upon admission into the program.
 Students must have earned a grade of B or better for a course to be considered for transfer.
 In addition, only courses taken elsewhere within 10 years of the date of matriculation to the MA in Marriage, Couple, and Family Counseling program will be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
-Consult the registrar's office for information on eligibility of transfer credit.